Summer & Cinnamon

 Method

-1. In a large bowl, combine ¼ cup of the sweetened condensed milk, melted butter, milk, brownie mix and egg white.
+1. In stand mixer, combine ¼ cup of the sweetened condensed milk, melted butter, milk, brownie mix and egg white.
 The batter will be thick.

-2. Spray a 9×13-inch baking dish with cooking spray.
+2. Use Parchment paper AND no stick spray (spray Non-stick spray on top of the parchment paper) to prepare the 9×9-inch baking dish.
 Spread ⅔ of the brownie batter into the bottom of the pan (it helps to use a spatula sprayed with cooking spray).
 The layer will be thin.

 Bake the base: